cnielly/prototypical-networks-omniglot/README.md

 [Image showing the architecture of the convolutional block]

-The chosen optimizer is Adam.
-The initial learning rate is 10<sup>−3</sup>, and is cut in half every 2000 episodes.
+The chosen optimizer is **Adam**.
+The initial learning rate of 10<sup>−3</sup>, is cut in half at every epoch.

-For each episode, we trained the model on 5 examples from each of the 64 randomly selected classes.
-We trained our model for 1 hour and got about 88% accuracy.
-The official paper claimed to achieve the accuracy of 99.7% after training for a few hours and tuning a few parameters.
+The model was trained on 5 epochs of 2,000 episods each, and was tested on 1,000 episodes.

+<ins>**RESULTS**</ins>

+I tried to reproduced the results of the paper, and this is what I obtained: